BeamMW/beam-docs/source/index.rst

 .. attention:: It is always recommended to run a full node

-**Information that can be restored from the blockchain is completely different**
+**Only the total balance for your seed phrase can be restored from the blockchain**

 In most blockchains, information about current UTXOs and the transaction history can be recovered from the blockchain using only the :ref:`Seed Phrase<seed phrase>`.